Systems of Intelligence

 - Establish the new maintenance plan and generate task sheets

-By combining domain expertise, machine learning, and process automation into a single System of Intelligence, a potentially intractable task becomes feasible:
+By combining domain expertise, machine learning, and knowledge graphs into a single System of Intelligence, a potentially intractable task becomes feasible.

 Similarly, you can also stack workflow capsules, seamlessly going from the legacy data extraction workflow described above to a workflow that handles predictive maintenance tasks, for example.

 Your Subject Matter Experts (SMEs) shouldn’t spend their time searching through thousands of documents to retrieve information.
-Machine learning helps with that.
-They also shouldn’t need to spend time figuring out which machine learning tools to use and how to make sure data from one feeds well into another.
-By consolidating multiple, curated tools and workflows in a single environment, your SMEs can focus on their core function: making informed decisions.
+Machine learning and knowledge graphs help with that.
+They also shouldn’t need to spend time figuring out which technology to use and how to make sure data from one feeds well into another.
+By consolidating multiple, curated tools and workflows in a single environment, your SMEs can focus on their core function: Making informed decisions.

 Is a System of Intelligence a good fit for you?